Skip to main content

 Intravesical immunotherapy

-Immunotherapy causes the body’s own immune system to attack the cancer cells.
+Immunotherapy helps the body’s own immune system attack the cancer cells.

 Bacillus Calmette-Guerin (BCG)